thiagovscoelho/hexagram_calculator/README.md

 3. Continue flipping additional lines one at a time until you reach the full **opposite**.
 4. Then flip back, stepwise, to return to the original.

 The resulting sequence (original + 12 interior transitions + return) can be read imaginatively as a narrative arc.
-The exact flip order follows the implementation in `iching-core.js` (generally proceeding linewise but see code comments).
+(Hacker, *Handbook*, pp. 96–98) The exact flip order follows the implementation in `iching-core.js` (generally proceeding linewise but see code comments).
 Steps are enumerated in the results table.

 ---